jupyter/enhancement-proposals/kernel_routing_id/kernel_routing_id.md

 that routes messages from many clients to different kernels.

 A common pattern is to use the socket's endpoint as its identity.
-Since the client already knows to which endpoint it will connect, this avoids complex additional excahnges between the client and the kernel, or complex additional configuration.
+Since the client already knows to which endpoint it will connect, this avoids complex additional exchanges between the client and the kernel, or complex additional configuration.

 ## Impact on existing implementations